MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxdevices-count-vb.md

-﻿---
+---
-Description: 'The Count property represents the number of objects in the FaxDevices collection.
-This is the total number of devices used by the fax server.' ms.assetid: '5e176fe0-c6e0-4ec1-8fee-6c440cf92eaf'
+Description: The Count property represents the number of objects in the FaxDevices collection.
+This is the total number of devices used by the fax server. ms.assetid: 5e176fe0-c6e0-4ec1-8fee-6c440cf92eaf
-title: 'FaxDevices.Count property'
+title: FaxDevices.Count property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxDevices.Count property